 5. If you want to take your relaxation to another level, do 10 or 15 minutes of yoga or stretching beforehand.

-• Beauty, Emma Watson has confessed to taking up to three baths a day — notably, our water restriction won’t permit this, but treating yourself to a relaxing bath could be exactly what you need.
+• Beauty, Emma Watson has confessed to taking up to three baths a day — notably, our water restrictions won’t permit this, but treating yourself to a relaxing bath could be exactly what you need.
 While your bath is running, wash your face in the basin with a gentle exfoliating scrub, rinse, and pat dry.

 • Now dry brush your entire body with a natural-bristle body brush or loofah, working towards the heart, to help stimulate lymph drainage and loosen dead skin cells.